 Browse a prospective site

 You don’t want to sign up and deposit at any daily fantasy sports site blindly.
-Instead, you should look over one or more DFS sites to ensure that you find one that offers what you need.
+Instead, you would want to look over one or more DFS sites to ensure that you find one that offers what you need.
 Aspects to consider during this vetting process include navigation, available markets, promotions, and banking options.

-If you’re a big NHL fan, for example, you’ll want to choose a site that offers lots of hockey contests.
-If bonuses are important, you may want to find a site that features plenty of DFS promotions.
+If you’re a big NHL fan, for example, you’d want to choose a site that offers lots of hockey contests.
+We’d recommend Fliff Superstars.
+Great hockey markets and they’re the only DFS site to feature official NHL logos.
+If bonuses are important, you may want to find a site that features plenty of DFS promotions, like Underdog Fantasy.
 You can also read reviews on daily fantasy sites for a second opinion on whether a site is worth considering.

 Register for an account

-After finding a quality DFS site in California, you’ll need to register for an account to get started.
-You’ll need to click on the sign-up button on the site’s homepage to bring up an account form.
+After finding a quality DFS site, you’d need to register for an account to get started.
+You’d need to click on the sign-up button on the site’s homepage to bring up an account form.
 The form will request specific details, such as your full name, birthdate, physical address, and email address.
-You will also need to create a username and password as well as to agree to the site’s general terms and conditions.
+You’d also need to create a username and password as well as to agree to the site’s general terms and conditions.

 Make a deposit

 Bank transfers, credit cards, debit cards, e-wallets and prepaid cards are all commonly available at daily fantasy sites.
 In states where DFS sites partner with land-based venues, users can perform banking operations in person at the retail partners’ premises.
-That’s not the case in California, however, where all banking must take place online.
+That was not the case when these sites operated in California, however, since all banking must take place online.

 Enter a DFS contest

-Once you’ve registered at a California DFS site and deposited funds into your account, you can check the lobby for potential contests to enter.
-You’ll find these lobbies feature filters that help you sort games, enabling you to locate and enter contests that are within your budget.
+Once you registered at a DFS site and deposited funds into your account, the next step would be checking the lobby for potential contests to enter.
+These lobbies feature filters that help you sort games, enabling you to locate and enter contests that are within your budget.

 Note that once you register for a DFS contest, you can usually change your mind and unregister as long as you do so before the contest begins.
 When you unregister for a contest, the funds will automatically return to your account.